Donald H. Gudehus

 - Adjunct Associate Professor, Georgia State University, 1998-

-Interests: Observational cosmology, extragalactic and galactic astronomy,
+Interests: Observational cosmology, extragalactic and galactic astronomy, binary stars,

 instrumentation, image processing